 Tori graduated from Curtin University in Perth, Australia in early 2010 with a Graduate Entry Masters in Physiotherapy.
 After exploring as much of Australia as she could, Tori returned to live in the Beaverlodge area and work in Grande Prairie.
 She returned to Australia to complete her Clinical Masters in Manipulative Physiotherapy once again from Curtin University while her husband supported her pursuits from home.

-Tori and her husband are often out enjoying the outdoors and local wildlife and with their dog Dug.
+Tori and her husband are often out enjoying the outdoors and local wildlife and with their two girls and dog Dug.
 Tori loves to be busy at work and stays active after work sharing her love of Pilates with others.
 She always strives to be better at her pursuits and displays this with a multitude of postgraduate courses which enhance her physiotherapy practice.

 Tori has special interest in treating complex pain conditions, pelvic health, dancers and anyone who wants to move better and feel better.
 She also has a passion for advocating the use of physiotherapy services to the public who might not know there is help for them.

 Brian graduated from the University of Alberta in 2011 with a Masters of Science in Physiotherapy.
 After graduation Brian and his wife moved to Grande Prairie and he has been serving the people of the Peace Country ever since.
 Brian continues to pursue his love for knowledge by taking many postgraduate courses that help him to assist people to achieve better health.